imanisima/Data-Analysis/HackerNews/Readme.md

 ### Files
 ---
-The csv file can be found [here](https://www.kaggle.com/hacker-news/hacker-news-posts).
+The complete csv file can be found [here](https://www.kaggle.com/hacker-news/hacker-news-posts).